Kreest/opbeav/README.md

 Note that because there are many missing features, many parts of the code base are not very stable.
 There are several planned refactorings.
-The overall structure is set in stone, however.
+The overall structure is stable.

 Generally, released features should not be broken at HEAD.
 In other words, please avoid regressions.
-So unit tests are definitely planned, mainly for grid validation code.
+Unit tests are definitely planned, mainly for grid validation code.
 Meanwhile, the policy is to thoroughly manually test, both uncompiled and compiled.